mongomock/mongomock/README.rst

 Acknowledgements
 ----------------

-Mongomock has originally been developed by `Rotem Yaari <https://github.com/vmalloc/>`_.
-It is currently being developed and maintained by `Martin Domke <https://github.com/mdomke>`_ .
+Mongomock has originally been developed by `Rotem Yaari <https://github.com/vmalloc/>`_, then by `Martin Domke <https://github.com/mdomke`.
+It is currently being developed and maintained by `Pascal Corpet <https://github.com/pcorpet>`_ .

 Also, many thanks go to the following people for helping out, contributing pull requests and fixing bugs: